 What happened after that?

-How did you get into Spring 2 Life, Vertava Health of Tennessee?
+How did you get into Spring 2 Life, Vertava Health?

 What happened after you arrived at Spring 2 Life?